Pandit Deen Dayal Upadhayaya University of Health Sciences: History

 The Kalpana Chawla Government Medical College is thus the mother institution of University of Health Sciences.

 Campus

 The 178 acre campus near Grand Trunk Road is located on the 99 years long land leased by the Kutail village at the rate of Rs 1 per acre to the Medical Education and Research Department, Haryana.

 Admission

-The university commenced running classes for the 44 BSc Nursing and 30BSc Physiotherapy students in November 2018, initially from the campus of the KCGMCH while the university buildings are being constructed.
+The university commenced running classes for the 44 BSc Nursing and 30 BSc Physiotherapy students in November 2018, initially from the campus of the KCGMCH while the university buildings are being constructed.